zotonic/zotonic/doc/dev/documentation.rst

 Emacs' `rst-mode
 <http://docutils.sourceforge.net/docs/user/emacs.html>`_ does the job
 for most things.
 It has nice coloring and indenting.
+Paragraphs are hard-wrapped at 80 characters with single newlines.

 Heading styles
 ..............